jsdelivrbot/Portfolio-23/JavaScript-jQuery/WeatherApp/readMe.md

 }

 Chrome and Firefox had realeased an update that prevents browsers from collecting location data if it is not from a https address.
-In order to fix this I used a simple API location data which you can find here: http://ip-api.com/json I then created a JSON call and concatenated it with my "var api" in order to get the correct latitude and longitude for my program.
+In order to fix this I used a simple API location collector which you can find here: http://ip-api.com/json.
+I then created a JSON call and concatenated it with my "var api" in order to get the correct latitude and longitude for my program.